Vox Day

-Theodore Robert Beale (born August 21, 1968), also known as Vox Day, is an American far-right activist, writer, publisher, and video game designer.
-He has been described as a white supremacist, a misogynist, and part of the alt-right.
+Theodore Robert Beale (born August 21, 1968), commonly known as Vox Day, is an American activist and writer.
+He has been described as a far-right white supremacist, a misogynist, and part of the alt-right.
 The Wall Street Journal described him as "the most despised man in science fiction."

 Beale started in video game development, which led to him writing science fiction and social commentary with a focus on issues of religion, race and gender.
 He became active in the Science Fiction and Fantasy Writers of America, from which he was expelled, and was a central figure in the "Rabid Puppies" controversy involving the Hugo Awards for science fiction.
 He is active in publishing, being a founding member of Castalia House.

 Early life and music career

 Beale grew up in Minnesota, the son of Rebecca and Robert Beale.
-He states on his blog that he is of English, Irish, Mexican, and Native American descent.
-He graduated from Bucknell University in 1990.
+He graduated from Bucknell University in 1990 with majors in Economics and East Asian Studies.

 Beale was a member of the band Psykosonik between 1992 and 1994.